google-deepmind/mujoco/doc/XMLreference.rst

    If this attribute is specified, the material has a texture associated with it.
 Referencing the material from a model element will cause the texture to be applied to that element.
 Note that the value of this attribute is the name of a texture asset, not a texture file name.
-Textures cannot be loaded in the material definition; instead they must be loaded explicitly via the :ref:`texture <texture>` element and then referenced here.
+Textures cannot be loaded in the material definition; instead they must be loaded explicitly via the :ref:`texture <asset-texture>` element and then referenced here.
 :at:`texrepeat`: :at-val:`real(2), "1 1"`
    This attribute applies to textures of type "2d".
 It specifies how many times the texture image is repeated, relative to either the object size or the spatial unit, as determined by the next attribute.